-Have you not known people that you may have called zealous and believing because they understood things about the Kingdom of God and you thought surely that this person was totally converted, that they would never leave, but then the World Wide falls apart, and now they are no longer around.
+Have you not known people that you may have called zealous and believing because they understood things about the Kingdom of God and you thought surely that this person was totally converted, that they would never leave, but then the Worldwide Church of God fell apart, and now they are no longer around?
 Somewhere they lost the vision; they lost the drive; and they lost hope.

 Every one of us is somewhat familiar, maybe very familiar, with this great 6th chapter of John.
 In verse 60, it begins to move towards the end, the climax.

-Now what we have just read is the only truly solid basis for hope regardless of the times in which we live.
+What we have just read is the only truly solid basis for hope regardless of the times in which we live.
 That group who left did so because they could not accept the hard sayings.
 So they left following Him.
 Now what does it matter whether people abandon the faith over a doctrine they cannot accept or over persecution?
 The same thing is accomplished.
-They leave; so regardless of which it is, it reveals that their hope was elsewhere.
+They leave.
+So regardless of which it is, it reveals that their hope was elsewhere.
 We are going to see this in just a minute.

 Jesus then asks the twelve if they also wanted to go away.
-Peter’s reply given in verses 68 and 69 is classic.
+Peter’s reply, given in verses 68-69, is classic.
 He gives the best answer he possibly could have.
 “To whom should we go?
 You have the words of eternal life.”
 He and they knew nobody else was giving them what Jesus gave them.
 Nobody else had what Jesus gave to them.

 So Peter’s response is significant to us.
 They knew and knew that they knew that nobody else had the words of eternal life—that what Jesus said as well as He Himself is where hope resides.
 The combination of Jesus Himself and the words He spoke, the teaching that He was giving them.
 What Peter was saying is that it would be hopeless, absolutely hopeless, to turn to anybody else.